GlobalFishingWatch/globalfishingwatch.github.io/other.md

 # Other Data

-We have developed and use several GIS datasets that are not directly related to fishing, but that are necessary to properly identify fishing.
+We have developed and are using several GIS datasets that are not directly related to fishing but that are necessary to properly identify fishing.
 These datasets are [available here](https://github.com/GlobalFishingWatch/ancillary-gis-data).

 ### Distance to Shore